brandon-m-wang/graph-algos-visualizer/README.md

 **###About**

-This project aims to visualize the process of Djikstra's, A*, Prim's, Kruskal's, and other Graph Traversal algorithms for the purposes of pathfinding and identifying SPTs and MSTs.
+This project aims to visualize the process of Djikstra's, A\*, Prim's, Kruskal's, and other Graph Traversal algorithms for the purposes of pathfinding and identifying SPTs and MSTs.

 Developed with React.js.
-Utilizes the react-graph-vis, lodash, vis-data, vis-network, packages from vis.js. https://almende.github.io/vis/docs/network/
+Utilizes the react-graph-vis, lodash, vis-data, vis-network packages from vis.js. https://almende.github.io/vis/docs/network/